Frequently Asked Questions

 - Access to a number of digital books and audiobooks, digital magazines, and other electronic resources that can be used for free with your library card.

-- Public computer use by appointment (1 hour time limit).
+- Public computer use by appointment or walk-in sign up.

-- Public meeting room reservations for groups of 6 or less.
+- Public meeting room reservations for groups of 24 or less.
 Meeting room application must be on file and the room booked in advance.
-More details can be found here.
+More details can be found here .

 What are the Library’s hours?